Many online private pilot ground school courses exist, and selecting the right one is strenuous for student pilots on a budget.

 But people are judgemental.

-Once they watch the 80s type of video quality from King School’s, they can promptly think the king school program is outdated.
+Once they watch the 80s video quality from King School’s, they can promptly think the king school program is outdated.

-But comparing sporty’s with Rod Machado’s eLearning, then I will not say that Sporty’s is the very best in the online PPL ground school market.
+If I compare Sporty’s with Rod Machado’s eLearning, I will say that Sporty’s is not the very best in the online PPL ground school industry.

 How about the pricing?

-But pricing makes a lot of difference—Kings school Vs. Sporty’s course, there is indeed a big difference.
+The cost makes a lot of difference too—Kings school Vs. Sporty’s course, the cost is indeed a big difference.

 Like any other ppl ground school, online sporty’s comes with several resources to prepare for the ppl knowledge test.

-- Test prep tools that frequently update test question database to prepare student pilots with all they need to pass the exam;
+- Frequent updates of test questions database to prepare student pilots with all they need to pass the exam;

-- Document library that contains books and PDF files that sporty’s claim to be worth more than 300 USD.
+- Document library containing books and PDF files that sporty’s claim to be worth more than 300 USD.

-Other key factors I believe for the sporty’s online pilot course are they include review notes for each video segment.
+I believe other critical factors for the sporty’s online pilot course is including review notes for each video segment.
 Review notes is a significant advantage for student pilots.